rundeck/rundeck/docs/en/administration/09-authentication.md

 Configuration properties:

 * `file` - path to a Java Property formatted file in the format defined under [realm.properties](#PropertyFileLoginModule)
+* `caseInsensitive` - true/false.
+If true, usernames are converted to lowercase before being looked up in the property file, otherwise they are compared as entered.
+Default: true.

 Note that since the user password is not used for authentication, you can have a dummy value in the password field of the file, but *some value is required* in that position.